 - Take a deep pan and add water or stock to it.

 - Place the pan over medium heat.

-- Add the vegetables except the spring onion and let the broth simmer for further 3 minutes.
+- Add the vegetables except for the spring onion.
+Stir fry for a minute.

 - Roll out the dough for the momos thin.
 If they are thick, it will take a longer time to cook.